hwdeboer1977/midnight-polisZK/docs/benefit.md

 policy change, not a contract change, because the roots are all there and attributable.

-### The bundle carries a pool coin, and that is a real cost
+### The pool coin, and why it is the last thing a browser cannot derive

-`claim` takes the fund's coin as an argument — nonce, value and leaf — so a claimant cannot claim without being handed one.
-Two consequences follow, and neither is fixable from the relay:
+`claim` takes the fund's coin as an argument — nonce, value and leaf.
+The chain records that a fund-owned coin exists and publishes `poolOrdinal`, but never its nonce or value, which is the point of a shielded coin.
+Those live in `fund-pool.json`, written when the deposit was made.

+So `GET /api/pool-coin` serves those two fields, and it is the only part of a claim that still needs the service.
+It discloses nothing about who is asking: a request names a network and gets a coin, never which leaf in a period is the caller's.

+Two consequences remain, and neither is fixable from the relay:

 - she **learns that coin's value**;
-- two claimants handed the same coin would **race**, the second losing to a spent input.
-So each gets a distinct one, and the relay warns when there are fewer coins than claimants.
+- two claimants handed the same coin would **race**, the second losing to a spent input (node error 103, which does not say so).
+The fund holds many coins — one per deposit, plus a change coin per settled claim — so the fix is to hand out different ones. `/api/pool-coin` returns the largest available and takes **no lease**: with a single claimant in a period there is nothing to race, which is the pilot's case and not a general answer.

 The relay also **cannot size them**.
 It sees commitments, never salaries, so it has no idea what any benefit comes to.
 An undersized coin surfaces as a claim that will not prove, and the fix is a deposit rather than a change to the relay.

-⚠️ **`terminations/…json` and `claims/…json` are not interchangeable.** The
-employer's opening travels employer → relay; the bundle travels relay → claimant, and only the bundle has a path.
-They were one character apart in filename until the bundle was renamed to `claim-bundle-…`; the claim page now recognises an opening loaded by mistake and says which is which.

 ## Claiming